ding-lab/hotspot3d/README.md

 In order to install HotSpot3D package, first install CPANM (cpanm - get, unpack build and install modules from CPANM)
+NOTE: Some steps may require adding --force to install successfully.

         sudo apt-get install cpanminus